Greetland: Clay House

-Clay House was built for John Clay and the Clay family around 1650, although a house owned by Robert Clay on the site is mentioned before in 1296.
-The grounds of the house were opened as a park in 1924, and in 1929, a war memorial was built in the hall.
-The house is frequently used for weddings and its main hall can easily seat 100 people.
-Its impressive corridors and grand rooms are iconic in the area, with a large grand staircase, traditional wooden panelling from the 1600s and beautiful paintings.
-The house is currently managed by Calderdale Council and can be hired as a whole.
+Clay House was built for John Clay and the Clay family around 1650, although there is a 1296 mention of a house owned by Robert Clay on the site.
+The grounds of the house were opened as a park in 1924, and in 1929 a war memorial was built in the hall.
+The house is frequently used for weddings and its main hall can seat over 100 people.
+Its corridors and grand rooms are well known in the area, with a large central staircase, traditional wooden panelling from the 1600s and paintings.
+The house is currently managed by Calderdale Council.
 There is another war memorial on the eastern wall of the house.
 Clay House is the starting point of the Calderdale Way.

 Calderdale Way

-Greetland is the start of the Calderdale Way, a long-distance footpath that is popular with ramblers.
+Greetland is the start of the Calderdale Way, a long-distance footpath popular with ramblers.

 Public Houses

 Druid's Arms (closed 2004)

 Perhaps the oldest public house in Greetland, the Druids Arms is known locally as the "Rat".
 The sign outside the pub was altered by the current landlord to reflect this.

 The pub has been at the centre of a planning dispute with local residents.
 Since its closure on 17 October 2004, the landlord has applied for planning permission to turn the pub into flats.
-However, a local residents' committee is attempting to launch objections to the proposed change of the function.
+However, a local residents' committee is attempting to launch objections to the proposed change.

 The Druids Arms appears in local folklore:

 Greetland is the home of 'Brandy Hole Wood'.
 The origin of the wood's name is ingrained in local folklore.
-It is said by local residents that (sometime before the start of the 20th century) in order to avoid paying excessive tax on his stockpiled alcohol, the landlord of the local pub, the Druids Arms, would roll barrels of spirits into the wood in order to hide them.
-When the taxman came to take an inventory of the pub's cellar he would not account for the hidden barrels, and so the landlord avoided paying tax on the barrels stashed in the woods.
+It is said by local residents that, in order to avoid paying excessive tax on his stockpiled alcohol, a pre-20th century landlord of the Druids Arms would roll barrels of spirits into the wood in order to hide them.
+When the taxman came to take an inventory of the pub's cellar he could not account for the hidden barrels, and so the landlord avoided paying tax on the barrels stashed in the woods.

 According to another version of the story, it was the locals who hid the brandy in the wood, and concerned at his lost revenue, the landlord of the Druids Arms informed the taxman of the hidden stash.
 This is what earned the pub the nickname "The Rat".

-The cottage attached to the pub was sold in March 2008 to a local celebrity couple.
+The cottage attached to the pub was sold in March 2008, and was extended in 2022.